telerik/reporting-docs/embedding-reports/display-reports-in-applications/how-to-set-reportsource-for-report-viewers.md

 * __[WindowsForms Report Viewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/windows-forms-application/overview%})__ : reports are processed and rendered on the local machine, unless the viewer uses integration with the Reporting REST service or Telerik Report Server ([Report Viewer controls integrated with Telerik Report Server](#set-up-report-viewer-controls-that-are-integrated-with-telerik-report-server));
 * __[WPF Report Viewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/overview%})__ : reports are processed and rendered on the local machine, unless the viewer uses integration with the Reporting REST service or Telerik Report Server ([Report Viewer controls integrated with Telerik Report Server](#set-up-report-viewer-controls-that-are-integrated-with-telerik-report-server));
+* __[WinUI Report Viewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/winui-3-desktop-application/overview%})__ : reports are processed and rendered on the local machine;
 * __[ASP.NET WebForms Report Viewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/asp.net-web-forms-report-viewer/overview%})__ : reports are processed and rendered on the server machine where the Report Viewer is hosted.

 Each of these viewer controls has a ReportSource property of type __Telerik.Reporting.ReportSource__, which can be set to an instance of one of the available [Report Sources]({%slug telerikreporting/designing-reports/report-sources/overview%}).